How To Visit Rainbow Bridge National Monument at Lake Powell

 Rainbow Bridge view along the trail from the boat dock

-Once you get to Rainbow Bridge from Lake Powell, there is a courtesy boat dock.
+Courtesy dock: Once you get to Rainbow Bridge from Lake Powell, there is a courtesy boat dock.
+It is called a courtesy dock because it is not managed or manned by anyone.

+Short hike: There is a one-mile trail (depending on water levels) to the base of Rainbow Bridge.
 Walk around the area and enjoy the views.
-It is called a courtesy boat dock because it is not managed or manned by anyone.

-There is a 1-mile trail (depending on water levels) to get to the base of Rainbow Bridge.

-Best Time of Year to Visit Rainbow Bridge
+Best Time of Year To Visit Rainbow Bridge

-Are There Services at Rainbow Bridge Lake Powell?
+Are There Lake Services at Rainbow Bridge?

 lake-powell-red-rock-canyons